-In the past two years of this program, I've been honored to have participants who are moving through radical losses, life transitions, and chronic health issues.
-There are also participants who just want to learn and grow.
+In the past three years of this program, I've been honored to have participants who are moving through radical losses, life transitions, and chronic health issues.
+There are also participants who just want to be, learn and grow.

 We are not gathering to fix anyone's problems.

 We are gathering to support and educate one another so we are more resilient, stable and empowered in the face of our challenges.